CoffeePanda0/ASCursed/README.md

 - A stable mental state

 # Usage
-- Edit the variable fpath and set it to file path
+- put file name when it ask
 - If you do a large image sit back and get a cuppa because it takes a long time